 The Port of Melbourne contributes 19,600 jobs and $6 billion to the Victorian economy annually.

 The Port of Melbourne’s 2050 Ports Development Strategy outlines the major transformation underway to make sure we can move large volumes of freight as efficiently as possible and other projects and plans to improve capacity at the port and respond to the needs of a growing state

-The Victorian Government has approved plans for the Port of Melbourne’s $125 million on-dock rail that will get more freight onto rail, take trucks off local roads and cut costs for regional exporters
+The Victorian Government has approved plans for the Port of Melbourne’s $125 million Port Rail Transformation Project that will get more freight onto rail, take trucks off local roads and cut costs for regional exporters

 The Victorian and Australian Governments are also investing in the $58 million port rail shuttle that will transform the way freight moves around Melbourne, reduce trucks in the city, remove congestion at the port and improve costs for exporters

 A number of other transformational projects are underway to meet demand, improve efficiency and productivity at the Port of Melbourne.

 The ministerial guidelines for port development strategies are issued under section 91M of the Port Management Act 1995.

 Ministerial guidelines are intended to provide clarity for port authorities on the content expectations for strategies and provide suggestions on the methodology and format.